wesleykarle/4ALL/README.md

 Test Casses passing: 81%

 ###### Review Findings:
-- Layout of some buttons/ text positionally instead of size.
+- Layout of some buttons/ text move instead of re-size in mobile view.
 - Page renders back to the top after hitting settings the first time, but not after.

 # ERD